sekgobela-kevin/resid/README.md

 ### Description
 **Resid** is a python library for analysing resource identifiers for extracting valuable information.
-This can include guessing content type, encoding, wheather contents are available locally or if it resembles file path, url, etc.
+This can include guessing content type, encoding, checking if contents are available locally or if it resembles file path, url, etc.

 In this library, _source_ is defined as similar to _uri_ but source can be anything including file object. 'source' is defined as anything that can be used to access/locate contents.
-That can include _url_, _file path_, _file object_ and others depending on wheather they can be used to access data or get information about it.
+That can include _url_, _file path_, _file object_ and others depending on whether they can be used to access data or get information about it.

 Any object can be used as source but not all of them will be supported.
-This library helps in extracting information about source such as wheather source is supported or guessing its content type.
+This library helps in extracting information about source such as whether source is supported or guessing its content type.

-> Only urls, file-paths, dir-paths, file-like-objects, path-like-objects are currenly supported.
+> Only urls, file-paths, dir-paths, file-like-objects, path-like-objects are currently supported.

 ### Install
 Enter this on your command-line application: